mlavik1/UnityVolumeRendering/README.md

 See "DatasetImporterEditorWindow.cs" for an example.

-# Explanation of the raw dataset importer:
+# Explanation of the PARCHG dataset importer:
-The _RawDatasetImporter_ imports raw datasets, where the data is stored sequentially.
-Some raw datasets contain a header where you can read information about how the data is stored (content format, dimension, etc.), while some datasets expect you to know the layout and format.
+The _ParDatasetImporter_ imports PARCHG datasets, where the data is stored given header information and then a FFT grid of data points.
+See https://www.vasp.at/wiki/index.php/CHGCAR
 The importer takes the following parameters:
 - filePath: Filepath of the dataset
 - dimX: X-dimension (number of samples in the X-axis)
 - dimY: Y-dimension
 - dimZ: Z-dimension
-- contentFormat: Value type of the data (Int8, Uint8, Int16, Uint16, etc..)
-- skipBytes: Number of bytes to skip (offset to where the data begins).
-This is usually the same as the header size, and will be 0 if there is no header.

-All this info can be added to a ".ini"-file, which the importer will use (if it finds any).
-See the sample files (in the  "DataFiles" folder for an example).
 # PARCHG IMPLEMENTATION EXAMPLES:
 - Parsing only works on VASP 5 output (parchg.*.vasp)
 - Screenshots are examples of using M. Lavik's volume renderer along with Histogram Texture generation.